alexdesousa/alexdesousa.github.io/_posts/2026-04-30-building-planck-context-is-the-real-problem.md

 layout: post
 lang: en
 ref: "building-planck-context-is-the-real-problem"
-title: "Building Planck #1: Context Is the Real Problem with AI Agents"
+title: "Building Planck #1: Context Is the Real Problem"
 description: "Why giving your AI agent more context usually makes it worse and what to do instead."
 image: books.jpg
 image_author: "Patrick Tomasso"